great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

         base_directory: /Users/work/ge_Data/titanic
 ```

 Here is the equivalent example :
+  The old-style datasource has:
+  - Data-type agnostic Datasource : which ???
+  - data-type specific ExecutionEngine : which ???
+  - data-type speific DataConnectors : which ???.
+Of which we are using InferredAssetFilesystemDataConnector

 ```YAML
 datasources:
   my_datasource: